-AA.
+HH.
 Subcontracts

-In addition to complying with the subcontractual relationship requirements set forth in Article II.E.8 of this Agreement, the Contractor shall ensure that all subcontracts require that the Contractor oversee and is held accountable for any functions and responsibilities that the Contractor delegates to any subcontractor.

-2. Each subcontract shall:
+- In addition to complying with the subcontractual relationship requirements set forth in Article II.E.9 of this Agreement, the Contractor shall ensure that all subcontracts require that the Contractor oversee and is held accountable for any functions and responsibilities that the Contractor delegates to any subcontractor. - 2.
+Each subcontract shall: - i.
+Fulfill the requirements of 42 CFR Part 438 that are appropriate to the service or activity delegated under the subcontract. - ii.
+Ensure that the Contractor evaluates the prospective subcontractor's ability to perform the activities to be delegated. - iii.
+Require a written agreement between the Contractor and the subcontractor that specifies the activities and report responsibilities delegated to the subcontractor, and provides for revoking delegation or imposing other sanctions if the subcontractor's performance is inadequate.

-- Fulfill the requirements of 42 CFR Part 438 that are appropriate to the service or activity delegated under the subcontract. - Ensure that the Contractor evaluates the prospective subcontractor's ability to perform the activities to be delegated. - iii.
-Require a written agreement between the Contractor and the subcontractor that specifies the activities and report responsibilities delegated to the subcontractor, and provides for revoking delegation or imposing other sanctions if the subcontractor's performance is inadequate. - iv.
-Ensure the Contractor monitors the subcontractor's performance on an ongoing basis and subject it to an annual onsite review, consistent with statutes, regulations, and Article III.PP. - v.
-Ensure the Contractor identifies deficiencies or areas for improvement, the subcontractor shall take corrective actions and the Contractor shall ensure that the subcontractor implements these corrective actions. - 3.
+- iv.
+Ensure the Contractor monitors the subcontractor's performance on an ongoing basis and subject it to an annual onsite review, consistent with statutes, regulations, and Article III.XX of this Agreement. - Ensure the Contractor identifies deficiencies or areas for improvement, the subcontractor shall take corrective actions and the Contractor shall ensure that the subcontractor implements these corrective actions. - 3.
 The Contractor shall include the following provider requirements in all subcontracts with providers: - i.
 Culturally Competent Services: Providers are responsible to provide culturally competent services.
 Providers shall ensure that their policies, procedures, and practices are consistent with the principles outlined and are embedded in the organizational structure, as well as being upheld in day-today operations.
-Translation services shall be available for beneficiaries, as needed.
+Translation services shall be available for beneficiaries, as needed. - ii.
+Medication Assisted Treatment: DMC-ODS providers, at all levels of care, shall demonstrate that they either directly offer or have an effective referral mechanism to the most clinically appropriate MAT services for beneficiaries with SUD diagnoses that are treatable with medications or biological products (defined as facilitating access to MAT off-site for beneficiaries if not provided on-site.
+Providing a beneficiary the contact information for a treatment program is insufficient).
+An appropriate facilitated referral to any Medi-Cal provider rendering MAT to the beneficiary is compliant whether or not that provider seeks reimbursement through DMC-ODS.
+The Contractor shall monitor the referral process or provision of MAT services.

-- ii.
-Medication Assisted Treatment: Providers will have procedures for linkage/integration for beneficiaries requiring medication assisted treatment.
-Provider staff will regularly communicate with physicians of beneficiaries who are prescribed these medications unless the beneficiary refuses to consent to sign a 42 CFR part 2 compliant release of information for this purpose. - iii.
-Evidence Based Practices (EBPs): Providers will implement at least two of the following EBPs based on the timeline established in the county implementation plan.
-The two EBPs are per provider per service modality.
-The Contractor will ensure the providers have implemented EBPs.
-The state will monitor the implementation and regular training of EBPs to staff during reviews.
-The required EBPs include: - a.
+Evidence Based Practices (EBPs): The Contractor shall ensure that providers implement at least two of the following EBPs based on the timeline established in the county implementation plan.
+The two EBPs are per provider, per service modality.
+The Contractor shall ensure the providers have implemented EBPs and are delivering the practices to fidelity.
+The State shall monitor the implementation of EBPs during reviews.
+The EBPs include:

+- a.
 Motivational Interviewing: A beneficiary-centered, empathic, but directive counseling strategy designed to explore and reduce a person's ambivalence toward treatment.
 This approach frequently includes other problem solving or solution-focused strategies that build on beneficiaries' past successes. - b.
 Cognitive-Behavioral Therapy: Based on the theory that most emotional and behavioral reactions are learned and that new ways of reacting and behaving can be learned. - c.
 Relapse Prevention: A behavioral self-control program that teaches individuals with substance addiction how to anticipate and cope with the potential for relapse.
-Relapse prevention can be used as a stand-alone substance use treatment program or as an aftercare program to sustain gains achieved during initial substance use treatment. - d.
+Relapse prevention can be used as a stand-alone substance use treatment program or as an aftercare program to sustain gains achieved during initial substance use disorder treatment. - d.
 Trauma-Informed Treatment: Services shall take into account an understanding of trauma, and place priority on trauma survivors' safety, choice and control.